imk-toolkit/imk-toolkit/code/README.md

 Currently the package does no support native installation using `conda` respectively `conda-forge`.
-This feature is on the roadmap and you can follow its process using the issue #34.
+This feature is on the roadmap and you can follow its process using issue [#34](https://github.com/imk-toolkit/imk-toolkit/issues/34).
 The current workaround for `conda` installation is to use the following steps for any given environment `<env>`.

 1. Activate the environment
 ```bash